Darkest Hour (Cabot novel): Synopsis

 Horrified, Suze attempts to sneak out of the house to find out more, but is attacked by Maria de Silva and Felix Diego, Maria's late husband, who helped to murder Jesse.
 They try to kill her, but only give her a concussion by throwing her in the backyard hole.
 The next day, Suze orders Jack to exorcise her.
 She believes that if she finds Jesse in the otherworld, she can bring him back.
 Father Dominic tries to stop Suze, but eventually relents to a 'proper Catholic exorcism' in the Mission.
 Suze is given thirty minutes to find Jesse and come back, or she will die.

 Arriving on the "other side", Suze finds Jesse.
 He initially thinks that Suze exorcised him and then becomes concerned about her safety, attempting to bring her back.
 However, they become lost because Maria has arrived at the Mission and cut the rope connecting Suze to the living world.
 Paul, who is revealed as a mediator, appears and taunts them.
 Suze realizes that Paul has been working with Maria and Felix, using their date to stop her from preventing Jesse's exorcism.
 Jesse, furious with Paul's selfish outlook on the mediator "gift", punches him.
 They barely make it back to the Mission, only to find Maria and Felix Diego attacking Father Dom.
 Suze manages to exorcize Maria and Felix, and Jesse decides to stay in the living world.

 The Slaters leave the hotel soon afterwards, leaving Suze a large tip, and Paul leaves her a particularly cryptic letter.
 As Suze goes up, she finds Jesse wanting to talk.
 She refuses, for fear of confessing her feelings, but Jesse kisses her.

+Reception

+On behalf of School Library Journal, Debbie Stewart criticized Darkest Hour for its numerous coincidences and the fact that "almost every male in this book is a 'hottie'".
+Despite this, Stewart found that "the plot development is steady and, if not always believable, it is satisfying".
+She recommended the novel for fans of R. L. Stine's Fear Street and Buffy the Vampire Slayer.